Reconstructing random pictures: Proof of the 1-statement

-\item Once our droplet has dimensions $3k \times n$, we repeat the following until an extension fails: \begin{quote} {\em Single row extension:} Do the same as in Step~\ref{algstep:column} but extending $S$ upward one row at a time by first applying a double-corner extension to the upper-left and upper-right corners (where the $(2k-1, 2k-1)$-extensions are upward; see Figure~\ref{fig:alg-upcorner}), then applying $n-2k+1$ internal extensions from left to right (Figure~\ref{fig:alg-upin}). \end{quote} As before, we check if the $k$-grids that intersect both the last internal extension and the upper-right corner are elements of $\DD$; if so, delete them from $\DD$.
-If not, abort. \item When an extension fails, apply Step~\ref{algstep:bdry} but for extending upward. \item Repeat Steps~\ref{algstep:row} and \ref{algstep:bdryup} but extending downward.
-If the resulting grid does not have $n$ rows, abort.
-Else, output the resulting picture of size $n$.
+\item Once $S$ has dimensions $3k \times n$, we repeat the following until an extension fails:\\ Perform a single row extension upward.
+As before, we check if the $k$-grids that intersect both the last internal extension and the upper-right corner are elements of $\DD$; if so, delete them from $\DD$ and if not, abort. \item When an extension fails, again apply Step~\ref{algstep:bdry}, but now for extending upward. \item Repeat Steps~\ref{algstep:row} and \ref{algstep:bdryup} but extending downward.
+If the resulting droplet does not have $n$ rows, abort.
+Otherwise, output the resulting picture of size $n$.

 \end{enumerate}